-6 Reasons Winter Is Prime Heart Attack Season—and How You Can Stay Safe
+The Scientific Reason Winter Is Prime Heart Attack Season (And How You Can Stay Safe)

 The cold really is harder on your heart.
 Before the temperatures drop, know how to keep your ticker healthy and avoid a heart attack during winter.

 Winter Really *Is* Heart Attack Season—Here’s Why

 It’s not just in your head: Cold weather can affect your health—in particular your heart.
 A 16-year study of more than 280,000 patients, reported on ScienceDaily, found that heart attack incidents peak in winter, which may be due to colder temperatures or changes in behaviour.

 According to the American Heart Association, keeping warm can help protect your heart.
 Cold weather steals body heat, which means the body has to fight harder to keep its core temperature warm enough.
 This is particularly important for the elderly, who may have less body fat and a diminished ability to sense temperature, and people with cardiovascular disease.
 Here are the potential risks of cold weather, and what you can do to reduce their impact on your heart.